morusnyc/green_oasis/index.md

   height: '500px'
 ---

-The Museum of Reclaimed Urban Space (MoRus) is dedicated to preserving the history of grassroots activism on the Lower East Side.
-The Following documents represent a selection from the Green Oasis Community Garden/Gilbert's Sculpture Garden Records held at MoRUS.
+The Museum of Reclaimed Urban Space (MoRUS) is dedicated to preserving the history of grassroots activism on the Lower East Side.
+The following documents represent a selection from the Green Oasis Community Garden/Gilbert's Sculpture Garden Records held in the MoRUS archives.

 ### Browse the Collection